 - Remember to set your blade exposure to only cut through the material.
 For thin paper, just the tiniest tip of the blade will be needed.
 For thicker cardstock, use a little more blade, but still not as much as you may think.
-Revisit Section 2.01 for reminders on both the setting of the blade length and the blade height. - There are recommended forces shown in the Suggested Settings for Various Materials table near the end of Chapter 2.
+Revisit Section 2.01 for reminders on both the setting of the blade length and the blade height. - There are recommended forces in Section 2.03.
 Use these as guidelines for your test cuts and then adjust, as needed.
 Remember to record your own successes! - A speed of 200 250 should work well for most cutting of paper and cardstock.
 Some users prefer to cut faster and some slower.
 Use your own experience as a guideline. - For most paper and cardstock, use the red capped blade.
 For very thick or heavily textured cardstock, you may wish to use the blue capped blade. - The cutting force will vary depending on the density of the paper or cardstock, any exposure to humidity, dullness of the blade, and even the dye used to color the material!
 Two passes can often be needed with some cardstock, regardless of the cutting force available. - Keep your cutting mat clean and sticky.
 Brayering cardstock to the mat will insure firm and even adhesion.
 Brayering again after the cut can aid in weeding the waste from the cut shapes.